Murrumba Downs - Griffin

 Murrumba Downs - Griffin lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Murrumba Downs - Griffin's population was around 27,338 as of Nov 2025.
-This figure reflects an increase of 4,249 people since the 2021 Census, which recorded a population of 23,089.
-The change is inferred from the estimated resident population of 26,616 in June 2024 and an additional 664 validated new addresses since the Census date.
-This results in a density ratio of 1,213 persons per square kilometer, above the national average assessed by AreaSearch.
-The area's 18.4% growth since the 2021 census exceeded the national average (8.9%).
-Population growth was primarily driven by interstate migration contributing approximately 52.6% of overall population gains.
+Murrumba Downs - Griffin's population was around 27,444 as of February 2026, reflecting an increase of 4,355 people since the 2021 Census.
+The 2021 Census reported a population of 23,089 people in the area.
+This growth is inferred from the estimated resident population of 26,616 as of June 2024 and an additional 698 validated new addresses since the Census date.
+This results in a population density ratio of 1,218 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+The area's 18.9% growth since the 2021 census exceeded the national average (9.9%).
+Population growth was primarily driven by interstate migration contributing approximately 52.6% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-By 2041, the area is forecast to increase by 12,303 persons, reflecting a total increase of 42.4% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+It should be noted that these state projections do not provide age category splits.
+Therefore, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Moving forward, a significant population increase in the top quartile of national areas is forecast, with the area expected to grow by 12,303 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 41.8% over the 17 years.

 Frequently Asked Questions - Population